• Skip to main content

 17. I Know Who's The Guy Behind Bitcoin And When That Comes Out Bitcoin Is Going To Zero [link]

-I think one of my favorite realizations going through these articles is that the declarations of bitcoin's demise get more colorful and lengthier over time.
-In 2013, it was sufficient to say it was a Ponzi or that it was going to zero.
 Now, the haters really have to dress up the headline to get your attention.
-Bitcoin is an environmental disaster that's going to cause your wife to divorce you while your house burns to the ground because of climate change and you're still just a stupid basement dweller who doesn't even have a degree in economics.
+Bitcoin is an environmental disaster that’s going to cause your wife to divorce you while your house burns to the ground because of climate change and you’re still just a stupid basement dweller who doesn’t even have a degree in economics.

 I expect that in 10-20 years bitcoin obituary headlines will be at least a full paragraph and you'll need a thesaurus to get through them.